lopesmfelipe/Event/README.md

 # Event System !

-### This is a Spring Boot project with Java and H2 database, which implements the following conceptual model:
+### This is a Spring Boot project and H2 database, which implements the following conceptual model:
 &nbsp;

 ![](images/event-system-model.jpg)